aregtech/areg-sdk/docs/wiki/cmake-functions.md

 - **Purpose**: Creates a static library with specified source files and options, importing and auto-linking the AREG Framework library along with any additional libraries.
 - **Parameters**:
   - `target_name` [in]: Name of the static library to build.
-  - `target_namespace` [in]: Namespace of the target, used for aliasing (pass an empty string if no aliasing is needed).
+  - `target_namespace` [in]: Namespace for aliasing.
+Can be empty string if no aliasing.
   - `source_list` [in]: List of source files to build the static library.
   - `library_list` [in]: List of libraries to link.
 - **Usage**: `addStaticLibEx(<target-name> <namespace-opt> <source-list> <library-list>)`

 ### `addStaticLib`
 - **Syntax**: `addStaticLib(target_name source_list)`
-- **Purpose**: Creates a static library, setting sources and options, importing, and auto-linking the AREG Framework library.
+- **Purpose**: Wrapper for [`addStaticLibEx`](#addstaticlibex), assuming there is no aliasing and no list of libraries to link.
+Creates a static library, setting sources and options, importing, and auto-linking the AREG Framework library.
 - **Parameters**:
   - `target_name` [in]: Name of the static library to build.
   - `source_list` [in]: List of source files to build the static library.